northwestern-r-users/northwestern-r-users.github.io/_posts/2018-09-04-fall-schedule.md

 ## Get Involved!

-If you have ideas for meeting topics or presenters next year (including yourself), or would like to take a leadership role in the group, please contact [Christina Maimone](mailto:christina.maimone@northwestern.edu).
+If you have ideas for meeting topics or presenters (including yourself), or would like to take a leadership role in the group, please contact [Christina Maimone](mailto:christina.maimone@northwestern.edu).